bharatkashyap/bharatkashyap.github.io/content/blog/2025/life-race.md

 I agree with him, partially.
 Money is important; financial planning is vital; contingencies can cause great stress if not prepared for in advance.

 Where I disagree: people are built differently.
-I'm not ascribing generalisation to him - he's speaking of his experience, but having I thought it was worth responding to from the perspective of those he marginalises as people who "lost out on a lot of money".
+I'm not ascribing generalisation to him - he's speaking of his experience, but I thought it was worth responding from the perspective of those he marginalises as people who "lost out on a lot of money".

 I never sat for placement positions in college.
 I was intent on working for companies I felt were doing meaningful work; I had found one and planned on joining them full-time.
 As part of my search for meaning, I had planned a few attempts at the civil service exam as well.